heurkenn/BinVis/README.md

 ### Prerequisites
 *   Python 3.8+
 *   Linux (tested on Kali Linux)
+*   `gdb` (GNU Debugger) must be installed and in your system's PATH for debugger features.
+*   For AI features, you will need a Google Gemini API Key.
+You can set it as an environment variable `GEMINI_API_KEY` or enter it in the UI.

 ### Setup
 1. Clone the repository (or download source).